NCAR/python-tutorial/source/tutorials/yourfirst.rst

             author="Xdev"
             author_email="xdev@ucar.edu"
             packages=["mysci"],
-            install_requires=[])
+            install_requires=[],
+        )

     ..

-    This `setup.py` includes the information on the package name, version, description, author, contact info, contents, and dependencies (`install_requires`) which is set to an empty list since our current package uses no external packages.
+    This :code:`setup.py` includes the information on the package name, version, description, author, contact info, contents, and dependencies (:code:`install_requires`) which is set to an empty list since our current package uses no external packages.

-12. Push to GitHub!
+2. Push to GitHub!

     .. code-block:: bash